Adopting from MCHS

 First, visit us from 11 a.m. – 5 p.m. daily (except holidays) to meet the animals in person.
 We’re located at 601 S. Stonestreet Ave. in Rockville, Maryland.

-Second, when you find your perfect pet, complete an adoption application
+Second, when you find your perfect pet, complete an adoption application.
+These are only available in the building.

-Third, we ask that all family members meet the pet before the adoption is complete, to be sure that it’s unanimous between you and your new pet.
+Third, we ask that all family members (including current dogs) meet the pet before the adoption is complete, to be sure that it’s unanimous between you and your new pet.

 Fourth, an MCHS adoption advisor will go over the things you’ll need to know when adopting a new pet, as well as our expectations of our adopters, and to answer your questions.
 In some cases, we may wish to visit your home as part of the adoption process.